 You will find Venice Beach just a 30-minute walk away from the pier.
 The neighborhood is known for its artistic atmosphere, luxury shops, and delicious restaurants.

 Walk along the sandy shore, sunbathe or go for a dip in the Pacific Ocean.
-Go for a seaside jog or a workout at Muscle Beach Venice.
-A day pass costs $10.

 What are the best hotels in Los Angeles?